 Who may be registered

-(3) No person shall be registered unless it appears to the Minister,
+(3) No person shall be registered unless it

 rites and usages of the religious body to which he or she belongs, or

 that the person is duly recognized by the religious body to which

-permanently established both as to the continuity of its existence and as to its rites and ceremonies; and
+permanently established both as to the continuity of its existence and

 As you can see from the above excerpt from the marriage act, ordination is a requirement to obtain a registration number.
 Each of the 1100 recognized religious bodies in Ontario set their own standards and guidelines for ordination.
 This is defined in the marriage act as, "according to the rites and usages of the religious body to which he or she belongs".

 Celebrating Life Ministries ordains our clergy for purposes of leading and officiating common rites of passage.
-To following requirements must be met in order for a candidate to successfully complete the process of ordination:
+The following requirements must be met in order for a candidate to successfully complete the process of ordination: